RoboticAgents/control-gopigo/writing/report.md

-# Report by Add Team Member Names
+# Report by Makell Logan and Gary Chen

 ## Project Summary